BlockchainCommons/bc-envelope-cli-rust/docs/1-OVERVIEW-.md

 # Overview of the Commands

-**NOTE:** Most of this documentation has *not* been updated to reflect the new command line syntax.

 ## Help

 Help is available for the tool and its subcommands.

 ```
-envelope --help
+nvelope --help
 ```

 ```
-A tool for manipulating the Envelope data type
+A tool for manipulating the Gordian Envelope data type

-Usage: envelope <COMMAND>
+Usage: nvelope <COMMAND>

 Commands:
   assertion   Work with the envelope's assertions